top of page

 Property taxes keep rising.
 Schools keep cutting programs.
 Those two things feel like a contradiction.
 They aren’t.

 And the explanation matters.
+Montanans are asking reasonable questions, like:

 If my property taxes keep going up, why aren’t schools getting more money?